 B1 and B2: gated dam with the top of regulation zone at 155.6 m a.s.l. and 159.7 m a.s.l., respectively;

 A comparison is carried out between the present reservoir operating at Muzzone Dam and the above four proposed alternative rules, namely A1, A2, B1 and B2.
 The simulation results of AEFV may be used as a benchmark to evaluate the alterative operating rules.
 As expected, the simulation results show that both A1, A2, B1 and B2 rules can reduce peak outflow under all return periods.
-It was noted from the results that the flood control zones in A1 and B1 are larger than those in A2 and B2 assuring a greater reduction in maximum flood discharge values for all return periods without significantly affecting the water supply to high priority demands during the next dry period.
-In average, the four selected operating rules give a reduction between 23% and 26% compared to the present reservoir operation.
+It was noted that the flood control zones in A1 and B1 are larger than those in A2 and B2 assuring a greater reduction in maximum flood discharge values for all return periods without significantly affecting the water supply to high priority demands during the dry periods.
+In average, the four selected operating rules give a flood reduction between 23% and 26% compared to the present reservoir operation.
 When the flood control zone top is at 159.7 m a.s.l. the reduction decrease up to 16% and 23%.

+Compared with AEFV, results in scenario B1 show the more substantial reductions in downstream flood discharge.
+This B1 scenario allows the increase of lamination by the reservoir and ensures the safe flow of flood events in the lowland valley in the present situation up to 50 years’ return time.
+In the following Section, Scenario B1 will be considered in the evaluation of combined structural and reservoir management mitigation actions.

 Combining operational and structural scenarios